Kometa-Team/Community-Configs/home1800/overlays/README.md

 Always wanted Audio Language Flags, now I've got them.
 Focused on English and German combinations mainly.
 Combinations up to three flags, won't do more to combat clutter.
 Also, I only need original language + german and optionally english if available.

+## Setup ###

+This config works by regex matching the filename and applying flags accordingly.
+Requires {MediaInfo AudioLanguages} in radarr naming or manually add the languages in whatever standard radarr uses in '[]' braces.

 ## Supported Languages ##
 - english
 - german